MintonGroup/cratermaker/docs/user-guide/index.rst

 User Guide
 ###########

-Like Cratermaker itself, this user guide is under development.
+Like Cratermaker itself, this user guide is under development..
 More information will be added over time and as Cratermaker evolves.

 ###########################
 Using the Production Module